 An understanding of the Highway Code is essential for any road user in England, Scotland and Wales.
 Its aim is to, “promote safety on the road, whilst also supporting a healthy, sustainable and efficient transport system.”
 Contrary to popular belief many of the rules in the Highway Code are in fact legal requirements and failing to follow them can result in a criminal offence being committed.

 Note: Be aware that any rules in the Code using the words “MUST/MUST NOT” are legal requirements and those using “should/should not” or “do/do not” can be used in evidence against you in any court proceedings under road traffic legislation to establish liability.
 Failure to follow the Code may also be evidence of negligence in the event you are sued by another road user following an accident.
 Familiarise yourself with the Code as best you can.

-We’ve looked at the 10 rules of the Highway Code that every cyclist should know before, but from 29th January 2022 many rules of the Highway Code are being changed.
-We recommend a proper read of the Highway Code for any cyclist and here are 8 changes that we think you should be aware of.
+We’ve looked at the 10 rules of the Highway Code that every cyclist should know before, but from 29th January 2022 many rules of the Highway Code were changed.
+Here are 8 changes that we think you should be aware of.